 - Put 2 pounds potatoes in a large pot with salted water.
 Boil until tender but not mushy, drain the water and mash until smooth.

-- Add โ cup whipping cream, 3 tablespoons grated parmesan cheese, ½ teaspoon salt and 1 tablespoon butter and stir until melted and the ingredients are integrated.
+- Add โ cup whipping cream, 3 tablespoons grated cheese, ½ teaspoon salt and 1 tablespoon butter and stir until melted and the ingredients are integrated.
 Reserve.

 - Have ready a 7x11-inch oval or rectangular baking dish.
 Or similar in size.